-An unsecured loan is a personal loan which allows you to borrow money over a number of years, normally at a fixed rate of interest, usually up to £25,000.
+You borrow money over a number of years, normally at a fixed rate of interest.
+You can usually borrow up to £25,000.

 Home improvement is a popular reason for getting a personal loan and the range of products available reflects this.

-The rate you pay will depend on your personal circumstances, the amount you want to borrow and the length of time you want to pay the loan back over.
+The rate you pay depends on your personal circumstances, the amount you borrow and length of time you pay the loan back over.

 Beware low advertised rates - by law these only need to be given to 51% of successful applicants.
-Therefore, 49% of successful applicants are likely to be offered a more expensive rate.
+That means 49% of applicants are likely to be offered a more expensive rate.

 Peer-to-peer lending may also be worth looking into.
-It works in a similar way to a personal loan, but if you have a good credit history rates can be very competitive.
+It works in a similar way to a personal loan, but rates can be very competitive if you have a good credit history.

 Loans secured against your home

-If you want to borrow a larger amount, you may need to look to a secured loan.
-Gocompare.com's best-buy table allows you to tick 'secured' as an option, allowing you to see what your options are along with APR, total amount payable and monthly repayment.
+If you want to borrow a larger amount, you may need a secured loan.
+GoCompare's best-buy table allows you to tick 'secured' as an option, so you can see what your options are along with APR, total amount payable and monthly repayment.

-There is, of course, one major catch - a secured loan usually uses your home as security, so be aware that your home would be at risk if you fail to make repayments.
+A secured loan usually uses your home as security, so be aware that your home would be at risk if you fail to make repayments secured against it.

 Also, as with unsecured personal loans, the advertised APR only needs to be offered to 51% of accepted applicants.

-Whatever type of loan you're interested, try to use a smart search tool such as the one on Gocompare.com's site before officially applying.
+Whatever type of loan you're interested in, use our smart search tool before officially applying.

-Such a tool makes what’s known as a soft search for loans, which will show you the deals you're likely to be accepted for without impacting on credit ratings held about you.
+With our tool you can make what’s known as a soft search for loans.
+You’ll see the deals you're likely to be accepted for without it impacting your credit rating.

 Alternatives to loans for home improvements

-For smaller projects a 0% interest credit card could be an option, allowing you to spread the cost over months, or perhaps even more than a year with the best deals - just don't forget to pay off at least the minimum amount every month.
+A 0% interest credit card could be an option for smaller projects.
+These allow you to spread the cost over months, or even more than a year with the best deals.
+Make sure you pay off at least the minimum amount every month.

-If your interest-free period runs out, you may be able to shift the remaining balance to a balance transfer card, but you'll probably have to pay a fee to do this.
+If your interest-free period runs out, you may be able to shift the remaining balance to a balance transfer card.
+You'll probably have to pay a fee to do this.

 A bank account with an agreed overdraft may also be an option, but watch out for hefty charges and make sure you stick to the terms and conditions.

-Interest-free overdrafts are usually only for a few hundred pounds at most, so this probably won’t cover any projects more extravagant than a bit of redecorating.
+Interest-free overdrafts are usually only for a few hundred pounds at most, so it won’t cover bigger projects.

-If you need a large secured loan then you may want to consider remortgaging, but you'll want to think carefully about the pros and cons.
+If you need a large secured loan you could consider remortgaging, but think carefully about the pros and cons.

-Your mortgage might well be at a lower rate than most personal loan APRs, so this can appear an attractive option for borrowing the money fairly cheaply.
+Your mortgage might well be at a lower interest rate than most personal loans, so this can appear an attractive option for borrowing the money fairly cheaply.

-However, even at a low rate of interest, if you're paying back the money over a long period of time with a mortgage, you could still end up paying more overall.
+But even at a low rate of interest, you could still end up paying more overall if you're paying back the money over a longer period of time with a mortgage.

 Insurance after home improvements